mainsail-crew/mainsail/docs/configurations/necessary-cfg.md

 # Optional

 ## Customisation
-Klipper has a number of preet commands that are also just macros.
+Klipper has a number of preset commands that are also just macros.

 The default configuration of these may not suit your needs or preferences, though they are usually a good place to start.
 It's possible to adjust these by including them in your config, along with any additional code you would like to run.